Single-particle versus many-body phase coherence in an interacting Fermi gas: Continuous limit of the Hubbard ring

 Both the Hubbard and the Gaudin-Yang models are integrable by Bethe Ansatz\cite{essler2005one}.
-This should be contrasted with the bosonic case, in which the lattice reguralization can spoil the integrability of the continuous theory\cite{amico2004universality}.
+This should be contrasted with the bosonic case, in which the lattice reguralization spoils the integrability of the continuous theory\cite{amico2004universality}, except for the case of two bosons \cite{polo2020exact,PhysRevA.90.043606}.
+The mapping sketched above makes our results for dilute lattices applicable to a one-dimensional fermionic gas with delta-interaction.

-The mapping sketched above makes our results for dilute lattices applicable to a $1d$ fermionic gas with delta-interaction.
-In Fig.\ref{Fig_dilute} we show the time of flight and the interference term $\tilde{G}^{(C,R)}$ at intermediate times for a dilute systems of $N=4$ particles on $N_s=30$ sites for $U=2$.
+In Fig.~\ref{Fig_dilute} we show the time of flight and the interference term $\tilde{G}^{(\text{C},\text{R})}$ at intermediate times for a dilute systems of $N=4$ particles on $N_s=30$ sites for $U=2$.
 We observe the characteristic hole in the center of the momentum distribution due to the action of the flux, as described in the previous section for non-interacting fermions.
 Furthermore, in the second line, we recognize a dislocated spiral-like interference pattern, carrying information about the angular momentum of the system and marking the fermionic nature of the particles.